mansj/enable-media-replace/readme.txt

 = 2.8 =
 * New and safer method for deleting thumbnails when a new image file is uploaded.
 * New translations for simplified Chinese (thanks Tunghsiao Liu) and Italian (grazie Marco Chiesi)
-* Added method for detecting upload screen to ensure backwards compatibility with versions pre 3.5
+* Added method for detecting upload screen to ensure backward compatibility with versions pre 3.5

 = 2.7 =
 * A couple of changes made to ensure compatibility with WordPress 3.5.
 Thanks to Elizabeth Powell for the fixes!